Leopold Quehl

-Leopold Quehl (1849–1922, Halle an der Saale) was a German amateur botanist who specialized in Cactaceae.
+Leopold Quehl (1849–1922) was a German amateur botanist who specialized in Cactaceae.

 Biography

-Quehl was employed as a postal worker in Halle.
+Quehl was born in Halle an der Saale, Germany in 1849.
+He was employed as a postal worker in Halle.
 Around 1873 he developed an interest in cacti, and subsequently amassed a large collection of living plants as well as creating a herbarium.
 He was the binomial authority of numerous species within the family Cactaceae, of which he published his findings in the Monatsschrift für Kakteenkunde.

 Quehl was a founding member of Deutsche Kakteen-Gesellschaft (DKG).

 Legacy

 Plants with the specific epithets of quehlianum and quehlianus are named in his honor; examples being: